 Virtual-Lancaster Cinema Page.
 Read on for the weekly round-up, and reviews.

-Horror remains well represented during this period with Blair Witch; Don't Breathe; Lights Out and Morgan all being shown.
+Horror is well represented this period with Blair Witch; Don't Breathe; Lights Out and Morgan.
+In addition there is science fiction with Aliens and Suicide Squad.

-Adult comedy is represented by Bad Moms; Bridget Jones's Baby; David Brent: Life on the Road; Ghostbusters and Sausage Party.
+For adult comedy there is Bad Moms; Central Intelligence; David Brent: Life on the Road; Ghostbusters and Sausage Party.

 Director: Jon Lucas, Scott Moore